top of page

 The Tissue Is More Complex

 An artist who has only trained on standard post-mastectomy tissue will encounter necrosis repair cases with no framework for understanding what they are seeing or how to approach it.
-Without specific training, the risk of a poor outcome — incorrect color, uneven pigment distribution, or a result that draws attention to rather than diminishing the affected area — is significant.
+Without specific training, the risk of a poor outcome — incorrect color, uneven pigment distribution, or a result that draws attention to rather than diminishes the affected area — is significant.

 The Color Work Is More Demanding